What it takes to be considered a true Seattleite and PNW local

 He tells the story of a former boss who had been born in London and lived all over the world before he came to Seattle.

-“He walked in the first day in Seville Row pinstripes, wearing rubbers on his shoes and carrying an umbrella, and everyone was staring at him,” Berger said.
+“He walked in the first day in Savile Row pinstripes, wearing rubbers on his shoes and carrying an umbrella, and everyone was staring at him,” Berger said.
 “He looked around and it was all hiking boots and slovenly dressed people.
 Held out for five to six years before he dumped the rubbers.”

-Additionally, Northwest residents say that you’ll find them mostly outdoors, despite the rainy weather.
+Additionally, Northwest residents say that you’ll find true locals mostly outdoors, despite the rainy weather.
 In the poll, 66% of Pacific Northwest residents claimed they participate in more outdoor activities than indoor ones when compared with their counterparts from other regions in the U.S.

 The poll also found that rain doesn’t stop true Northwesterners from getting outside — and they don’t mind the wet either.
 Nearly two-thirds (64%) of Northwest residents said they enjoy the stereotypical gray Northwest climate and 72% said they aren’t too bothered by the rain itself.
 And while many other regions of the country may whip out an umbrella when it starts to rain, you won’t find that behavior in the Northwest, as 62% of residents said they rarely or never use an umbrella when the skies open.